NIEM/NIEM.github.io/json/primer/index.md

-- [What is NIEM?](./whatis) NIEM is best understood as an organization with a standards-based process for creating community-agreed reusable data definitions and for assembling those definitions into machine-to-machine data exchange specifications.
+- [What is NIEM?](./whatis) NIEM is best understood as an organization with a standards-based process for creating community-agreed reusable data definitions and for assembling those definitions into data resource specifications.
 This section describes;

   - Reusable definitions and the NIEM data model
-  - Data exchange specifications
+  - Data resource specifications
   - NIEM technical specifications
   - NIEM governance
   - Different ways to use and participate in NIEM